 Search by Location:

-Search for target vacant land opportunities based on your preferred geography.
+If you’re looking in a particular market, you can also search for target vacant land opportunities based on your preferred geography.
 Use the geographic search most relevant to your objectives including street address, zip code, county, city, MSA, and state.

-You can also search for an exact address, or for properties specifically within Opportunity Zones.
+You can also search for an exact address or for properties specifically within Opportunity Zones.

 Search by Land Type:

-Reonomy offers the option to filter by land type, from a more high-level approach of, “All Vacant Land,” down to more granular searches of land sub-types.
+Reonomy also offers the option to filter by land type, from a more high-level approach of, “All Vacant Land,” down to more granular searches of land sub-types.